microsoft/workshop-library/covid-paper-exploration-workshop/README.md

 * Read more about full-scale project on analyzing COVID dataset using CosmosDB/PowerBI/AzureML in [this blog post](https://soshnikov.com/science/analyzing-medical-papers-with-azure-and-text-analytics-for-health/)
 * If you are planning to use this approach in your research, cite this paper [arXiv:2110.15453](https://arxiv.org/abs/2110.15453)

-## Optional Transfer knowledge activity
+## Optional transfer knowledge activity

 Knowledge extraction that we have performed in this workshop was possible thanks for Text Analytics for Health service, which did most of the job for us.
 For different knowledge domains, you would need to train your own NER neural network model, and for that you will also need a dataset.
-[Custom Named Entity Recognition](https://docs.microsoft.com/azure/cognitive-services/language-service/custom-named-entity-recognition/overview/?WT.mc_id=academic-49822-dmitryso) service can help you do that.
+The [Custom Named Entity Recognition](https://docs.microsoft.com/azure/cognitive-services/language-service/custom-named-entity-recognition/overview/?WT.mc_id=academic-49822-dmitryso) service can help you do that.

-However, [Text Analytics Service](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/?WT.mc_id=academic-49822-dmitryso) that has some pre-built [entity extraction mechanism](https://docs.microsoft.com/azure/cognitive-services/language-service/named-entity-recognition/concepts/named-entity-categories/?WT.mc_id=academic-49822-dmitryso), as well as keyword extraction.
+However, the [Text Analytics Service](https://azure.microsoft.com/en-us/services/cognitive-services/text-analytics/?WT.mc_id=academic-49822-dmitryso) has some pre-built [entity extraction mechanism](https://docs.microsoft.com/azure/cognitive-services/language-service/named-entity-recognition/concepts/named-entity-categories/?WT.mc_id=academic-49822-dmitryso), as well as keyword extraction.
 As an additional challenge, experiment with text from a different problem domain, and see if you can extract some meaningful insights from them.

 Things you can build:

 * Analyze a blog or social network posts and get the idea of different topics that author is writing about.
 See how interests change over time, as well as the mood.
-You can use the blog of [Scott Hanselman](https://www.hanselman.com/), it goes back to [2002](https://www.hanselman.com/blog/archive/2002).
+You can use the blog of [Scott Hanselman](https://www.hanselman.com/) that goes back to [2002](https://www.hanselman.com/blog/archive/2002).
 * Analyze [COVID 19 twitter feed](https://github.com/thepanacealab/covid19_twitter) to see if you can extract changes in major topics on twitter.
 * Analyze your e-mail archive to see how the topics you discuss and your mood change over time.
 Most e-mail clients allow you to export your e-mails to plain text or CSV format (here is an [example for Outloook](https://support.microsoft.com/en-us/office/import-and-export-outlook-email-contacts-and-calendar-92577192-3881-4502-b79d-c3bbada6c8ef/?WT.mc_id=academic-49822-dmitryso)).